-Freezing temperatures, snow and ice can do a job on your [dust collector's] diaphragm valves and header assembly and the combination of colder temperatures and moisture can seriously harm the valves. - Griffin Filter
+Colder temperatures accompanied by snow and ice can wreak havoc on your dust collector's diaphragm valves and header assembly.
+The combination of low temperatures and moisture can seriously compromise the valves. - Griffin Filters

-The consequences of having frozen valves/bags or ice/moisture build up in your fan, silos, or housing can be anywhere from just an extra nuisance maintenance personnel have to deal with during winter months, to increased operating costs or significant downtime while making major repairs or replacements.
+Frozen valves/bags or ice/moisture accumulation in your fan, silos, or housing can pose issues ranging from added nuisance maintenance during winter months, escalated operating costs, to substantial downtime while undertaking major repairs or replacements.

-Ecogate's Winter Mode Sensor Kit is one of the newer features available with a greenBOX Master control system (software version 17.0.7 or higher).
-The Automatic Winter Mode feature on the greenBOX uses two temperature sensors to read ambient air temperature - one near the dust collector (filters), and one inside of the ducting to avoid freezing issues.
-The greenBOX will activate Winter Mode if either sensor reads below a temperature set by the user during setup or if one of the sensors has malfunctioned.
-Once Winter Mode activates, the greenBOX Master kicks on the dust collector's fan at a low operating speed, which can be set by the user, but not at 100% full speed like a conventional system would run all through the night.
+Ecogate's Winter Mode Sensor Kit is a novel feature compatible with a greenBOX Master control system (software version 17.0.7 or higher).
+The greenBOX's Automatic Winter Mode uses two temperature sensors—one near the dust collector (filters) and another inside the ducting—to prevent freezing issues.
+The greenBOX initiates Winter Mode if either sensor records a temperature below a user-set value during setup or if a sensor malfunctions.
+Once activated, the greenBOX Master triggers the dust collector's fan at a user-defined low operating speed, rather than at 100% full speed as a conventional system would run throughout the night.

-Using the Automatic Winter Mode feature on your greenBOX Master system instead of leaving your dust collection system on at full capacity all day long equals savings in two ways.
+Utilizing the Automatic Winter Mode feature on your greenBOX Master system, instead of keeping your dust collection system fully operational round the clock, translates to savings in two ways:

-The dust collector doesn't need to be running 24/7 anymore during the winter months.
-Not only will your greenBOX Master power down your dust collection system at the end of the final shift when the last workstation becomes inactive, but it will also automatically kickstart the fan IF temperatures ever drop below the set temperature during the night.
-For example, if your set temperature is 39 F (4°C) and one night it only reaches 45 F (7°C), then your dust collector will sleep through the entire night and you will save 100% on all of that electricity that you would have otherwise consumed on a conventional system.
+The dust collector doesn't need to operate 24/7 during winter.
+Your greenBOX Master will power down your dust collection system when the final shift ends and the last workstation becomes inactive, and automatically restart the fan IF temperatures drop below the set temperature overnight.
+If your set temperature is 39 F (4°C) and the temperature only drops to 45 F (7°C) one night, your dust collector will remain inactive, saving 100% on electricity that a conventional system would have consumed.

-Even when temperatures drop below the set value, your greenBOX will kick start the fan at a much slower operating speed than normal production.
-So although your fan may be running through the night to avoid freezing, because of the fan law, running your fan at a lower operating speed, for example, just 30 Hz instead of 60 Hz at full capacity, you will save over 80% on your electricity consumption.
-Pretty amazing right?!
+Even when temperatures fall below the set value, your greenBOX will start the fan at a significantly slower operating speed than normal.
+Therefore, even though your fan may operate overnight to prevent freezing, due to the fan law, running your fan at a lower speed (e.g., 30 Hz instead of 60 Hz at full capacity) will result in over 80% savings on your electricity consumption.

-To see how these savings look in action, check out this blog post, where we break down a live Ecogate system with a Winter Mode Kit sensor installed.
+To witness these savings in action, take a look at this blog post, where we dive into a live Ecogate system equipped with a Winter Mode Kit sensor.

-If you want to find out more information on our Winter Mode Sensor Kit or have any other questions about Ecogate, please feel free to reach out.
+For more information about our Winter Mode Sensor Kit or any other Ecogate-related inquiries, feel free to get in touch.

 Author: Daniela Petrescu